tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 <a href="http://petstore.swagger.io/"><img src="/learnapidoc/images/swaggerui_authorize.png" alt="Authorization modal in Swagger UI" /></a>

 The Petstore example has an OAuth 2.0 security model.
-However, the Petstore site is just for display purposes.
+However, the Petstore authorization modal is just for demo purposes.
 There isn't any real code authorizing those requests, so you can simply close the Authorization modal.

 Next, expand the **Pet** endpoint.
 Click **Try it out**.